Travel Report: Joe Bar Garage and Grill, Siem Reap.

 April, 2020.
 I love it when you spontaneously take a chance on a restaurant and end up hitting the jackpot.
 Sladja and I were strolling down Salakamreuk Road one evening looking for dinner when we found ourselves drawn to a lit up beer garden across the road.
 Hm, Joe Bar.
 Let’s give it a whirl.

 You can’t miss the place, especially with its row of motorbikes lined up like soldiers by the entrance gates.
 I know nothing about motorbikes.
 And yet, even in my cluelessness, I understood that these were some awesome machines.

 Joe Bar Garage and Grill.

 Joe Bar Garage and Grill is the brainchild of an industrious husband and wife, Chris and Jully.
-It was Jully who greeted us on that first night and brought some icy draft beers.
+It was Jully who greeted us on that first night before bringing us a pair of icy draft beers.

 And when I say icy, I’m not kidding around, because these are surely the coldest beers in Siem Reap.
 According to Chris, there’s no big secret to it, but rather a case of consistency.

 “We freeze our glasses and make sure that when they come out we serve them as fast as possible”.

 Moreover, it was at Joe Bar that Sladja had her first ever shandy.
 Not really a thing in Serbia it turns out.
 Actually, a Joe Bar shandy is just a Sprite mixed with a Cambodia draft.
 But damn it’s refreshing and has now become a favourite when we come to visit.

 The food is really something too!
 At Joe Bar the menu offers up a little bit of everything and no matter what you try you’ll be in safe hands with Jully, a multi-talented cook with bags of experience.